particle-iot/docs/src/content/reference/device-os/firmware.md

 Returns the maximum size of the data payload for events.
 This is normally specified per platform, however Boron and B Series SoM with a SARA-R410M-02B that have an older version of the modem firmware (02.03 and earlier), the limit is 782 instead of 1024 bytes due to modem firmware limitations.

+This value is only available when connected to the cloud.
+At other times, `SYSTEM_ERROR_INVALID_STATE` (-210) is returned.

 ### Particle.maxVariableValueSize()